-ZPE or the ZPE Programming Environment (previously the Zenith Parsing Engine) is an all-in-one parser, compiler, interpreter and runtime for the YASS or Yet Another Scripting Syntax language.
+ZPE or the ZPE Programming Environment (previously the Zenith Parsing Engine) is an all-in-one parser, compiler, interpreter and runtime for the YASS or Yet Another Scripting Syntax language (the official language is called ZPE/YASS).

 There are four cornerstone elements of ZPE, namely, the runtime and compiler; the web parser; the graphical user interface; and the server and client (collectively known as ZPE Extensions for Networking or ZEN).
 These components are bundled in all versions of ZPE.

 The main purposes behind ZPE/YASS are to clean up the inconsistent syntaxes of other scripting languages such as PHP in a fast, cross-compatible package that can be used on Windows, Mac and Linux computers to perform operations for users with ease.
+For example, ZPE/YASS takes two lines of code to create a socket, whereas in PHP or Java it takes dozens of lines of code.
 It is also to provide an excellent array of core functions that can be accessed very easily from a command line.

 The underpinning foundation that makes both ZPE and YASS possible is the Zenith Parsing Engine (the formerly ZenithParser) - a project that has been under development since it's advent in 2015 as a replacement for the BlackRabbit Script parser.
-The first version of the Zenith Parsing Engine parser is around 5 times faster than it's predecessor and doesn't rely on regular expressions the way its predecesor did and is also designed to be reusable.
+The first version of the Zenith Parsing Engine parser is around 5 times faster than it's predecessor and does not rely on regular expressions the way its predecesor did and is also designed to be reusable.
 It also reduces backtracking over the original version of ZPE in May 2015.
 The parser is used across a variety of different applications built into the ZPE package such as the JSON and CSV parsers.
+In September 2022, the Zenith Parsing Engine separated from the ZPE Programming Environment and is separately maintained.

 YASS is designed to be an easy to learn language that makes it a great language to learn but it can also be used for general purpose use, with many features including the built-in YASS web parser, a YASS web parser, an interactive interpreter and a built-in graphical interface.